camptocamp/c2cgeoportal/doc/developer/debugging.rst

 Expose a service
 ................

-To expose a service out of the Docker composition you can add a port for the service in the vars, e.g.:
+To expose a service out of the Docker composition, you can add a port for the service in the vars, e.g.:

 .. code:: yaml